itstomlie/Fall-Detection/README.md

-# Welcome to my fall-detection-model documentation.
+# 🤖 Welcome to my fall-detection-model documentation! 🤖

 ## About